It is the cheapest and simplest planner on this list. This planner costs only $4 on Etsy. It’s undated; you only ever need to buy it once.

 The bottom of every page in the planner has hyperlinks to tabs/dividers, the index page, months of the year and the 2019-2020 calendars.

 The index page is for labelling dividers (to track what each is for).
 Most planners don’t have this.
 It’s very important to have an indexing system for a planner.
 The 2019-2020 calendars are hyperlinked to weekly spreads on the left and daily ones on the right.

-The weekly spreads have a minimalist schedule approach.
-Time stamps on them can be 12hr or 24hr.
+The weekly spreads are minimalist, and your time stamps can either be 12-hr or 24-hr.
 You can schedule tasks according to the time you’re meant to do them, like in the previous planner.

 The daily spread has a schedule, a section for tasks/to-do list and one for notes.
 This planner starts at $57.
 It is highly customisable when purchasing.

 At the end of the planner are some templates for taking notes.
 Dotted pages, squared ones, lined and columned pages (has a margin in the middle of the page, separating the page into two columns).

 Do you love cute stationery?
 Consider this productivity box by Digitally Wild.
 For $39 you get 7 productivity tools!
 Not just a planner!
 I love the arrangement of items in the box.
 It feels like it’s on a desk.
 This is my second favourite planner on this list!